hussamabdellatif/Calculator_In_Assembly/README.md

 # Calculator_In_Assembly
-A basic calculator written in Assembly Language
+A basic calculator written in Assembly Language for MIPS arch.